 Questions to consider:

-• Are you designing this assignment as a single, one-time task or as a longitudinal task that builds over time or across curricular and co-curricular contexts?
+- Are you designing this assignment as a single, one-time task or as a longitudinal task that builds over time or across curricular and co-curricular contexts?
 For longitudinal tasks consider the experiential learning cycle (Kolb, 1984).
 In Kolb’s cycle, learners have a concrete experience followed by reflective observation, abstract conceptualization, and active experimentation.
 For example, students could record their generative AI prompts, the results, a reflection on the results, and the next prompt they used to get improved output.
 In subsequent tasks students could expand upon or revise the AI output into a final product.
 Requiring students to provide a record of their reflections, prompts, and results can create an “AI audit trail,” making the task and learning more transparent.

-• What resources and tools are permitted or required for students to complete the tasks involved with the assignment?
+- What resources and tools are permitted or required for students to complete the tasks involved with the assignment?
 Make clear which steps should involve their own thinking (versus AI-generated output, for example), required course materials, and if references are required.
 Include any ancillary resources students will need to accomplish tasks, such as guidelines on how to cite AI, in APA 7.0 for example.

-• How will you offer students flexibility and choice?
+- How will you offer students flexibility and choice?
 As of this time, most generative AI tools have not been approved for use by Ohio State, meaning they have not been vetted for security, privacy, or accessibility issues.
 It is known that many platforms are not compatible with screen readers, and there are outstanding questions as to what these tools do with user data.
 Students may have understandable apprehensions about using these tools or encounter barriers to doing so successfully.
 So while there may be value in giving students first-hand experience with using AI, it’s important to give them the choice to opt out.
 As you outline your assignment tasks, plan how to provide alternative options to complete them.
-Could you provide AI output you’ve generated for students to work with, demonstrate use of the tool during class, or allow use of another tool that enables students to meet the same learning outcomes.
+For example, could you provide AI output you’ve generated for students to work with, demonstrate use of the tool during class, or allow use of another tool that enables students to meet the same learning outcomes?

-• What are your expectations for academic integrity?
+- What are your expectations for academic integrity?
 This is a helpful step for clarifying your academic integrity guidelines for this assignment, around AI use specifically as well as for other resources and tools.
 The standard Academic Integrity Icons in the table below can help you call out what is permissible and what is prohibited.
 If any steps for completing the assignment require (or expressly prohibit) AI tools, be as clear as possible in highlighting which ones, as well as why and how AI use is (or is not) permitted.

 Step 3: Define criteria for success.